 Since sledding involves playing in the snow outdoors during wintertime, chances are it's going to be cold.
 Frostbite and even hypothermia are potential dangers.
 So is hitting your head.
 Be sure to wear the proper clothing to stay warm and safe.

-You've got the right kind of sled and a helmet, you're dressed warmly, and you've picked out a perfect hill.
+You've got the right kind of sled and a helmet that fits correctly, you're dressed warmly, and you've picked out a perfect hill.
 You're ready to go.
 Follow these rules to keep yourself and other sledders safe:

 While it's unlikely that you'll be injured while sledding, the possibility definitely exists.
 Just take a little extra time to dress properly and make sure you're following these safety guidelines, and you'll have a better time knowing you have less to worry about.
 Sledding is supposed to be fun.
 Stay safe and warm, and you'll ensure that it is!

 |National Safety Council The National Safety Council offers information on first aid, CPR, environmental health, and safety.|